 Last thing which is pretty rare but nice: a smoke sensor that’s separately powered from the machine and which kills all power to the heater when smoke is detected.

 3D printers contain many moving parts.
 Fortunately, industry-wide most used NEMA-17 stepper motors do not have enough power to cause serious injuries.
 Though, in search for a safe 3D printer, please keep in mind that moving gears that are not covered can still form a potential risk.
-So you might want to limit your search to 3D printers that have a ‘closed’ design.
+So you might want to limit your search to 3D printers that have a ‘closed print chamber’ design.

 Risk of burns

-There is a potential risk of burns, as the print head of most 3D printers can reach temperatures of up to 280°C and the heated bed (not always included) goes up to 212 °F / 100 °C. Again a fully enclosed print chamber is what you are looking for, especially when it has a ‘auto turn off feature’ when the door is opened.
+There is a potential risk of burns, as the print head of most 3D printers can reach temperatures of up to 500 °F / 260 °C and the heated bed (not always included) goes up to 212 °F / 100 °C. Again a fully enclosed print chamber is what you are looking for, especially when it has a ‘auto turn off feature’ when the door is opened.

-So now that you have bought a 3D printer that seems safe, the actual printing starts, resulting in all kinds of new risks.
-What 3D printing material is safe to use?
+So now that you have bought a 3D printer that seems safe, the actual printing can result in all kinds of new risks.
+What materials are safe to use?

 ABS once was the most popular 3D printing material.
 Engineers love it for its strength and designers like it cause it’s easily polishable with acetone.

-Its popularity is lately decreasing due to studies that have shown that the fumes that are released while printing are possibly carcinogenic.
+Its popularity has eventually decreased a bit due to studies that have shown that the fumes that are released are possibly carcinogenic.

 But are there no other options?
-Of course, you can use PLA.
-PLA is a bioplastic and is considered to be the safest 3D printing material.
+Yes there are plenty.
+You could for instance use PLA.
+PLA is a bioplastic and is considered to be relatively safe.

 So is the object you’ve printed safe?
-Of course it depends on what kind of object you’ve printed.
+Again there’s no simple yes/no answer cause it really depends on the application.
 Is it a functional print?
-For instance a connector to connect the legs of a chair with the seat?
-Than it’s best to print it in a super strong material with a bit of flexibility like nylon.
+For instance a connector to connect wooden parts of furniture?
+Then it’s best to print it with a super strong and resilient material with a bit of flexibility like nylon.
 If you’ed make the wrong decision to print a functional connector with a stiff and brittle material like PLA, someone might get hurt.

 Is the object used as cutlery?
-If yes, than you’ll want to post-process your object with a food-safe glaze, even on a single-use / disposable basis.
+If yes, then you’ll want to post-process your object with a food-safe glaze, even on a single-use / disposable basis.